hawkticehurst/musician-meetup/README.md

 );
 ```

-Events: Represents an event that multiple users can join
+**Events Schema**: Represents an event that multiple users can join.
 ```
 CREATE TABLE IF NOT EXISTS Events (
     ID INT NOT NULL AUTO_INCREMENT,